angelkautsi/EMAIL-SENDER-APPLICATION/Documentation.md

 * Successfully built a cross-platform GUI email sender using Python and Kivy
 * Demonstrated secure client-server communication using SMTP
+* Learned to work with the Gmail IMAP library to be able to connect my inbox to the application
 * Gained experience with GUI layout, error handling, and modular programming
 * Maintained proper GitHub version control and documentation